openaps/AndroidAPSdocs/docs/EN/Usage/Custom_Watchface_Reference.md

 You can see in some json file an additional key `"filename"`, this key will be automatically created or updated when the custom watchface will be loaded within AAPS (it will be used to show to the user the zip filename within exports folder), so you can remove this key within metadata block.

-### general parameter settings
+### General parameter settings

-After the first block with metadata, you will set some global parameters (see **), this allow you to set Graph colors (Carbs, Bolus, BG values...), and also default colors for value in range, hyper or hypo (default colors of BG value and arrows)
+After the first block with metadata, you will set some global parameters (see §§§), this allow you to set Graph colors (Carbs, Bolus, BG values...), and also default colors for value in range, hyper or hypo (default colors of BG value and arrows)

 See below an example of general parameters